 Download flyer: Coping skills (pdf)

 Please feel free to share this flyer with anyone who may be interested.
-I am also interested in your feedback and ideas to improve it.
+Please also feel free to yell at it and tear it up if it’s annoying.

 Living with Difficult Emotions